Karenvn/data_note/README.md

 `plant` is the profile name for a subset of DToL notes.
 It adds plant flow cytometry metadata and works with plant-specific templates.

 `psyche` is the profile name for Project Psyche genome notes.
-It has its own table module, with the first extracted differences from DToL:
+Figures include a Merian plot, generated via the [merian-busco-painter](https://github.com/Karenvn/merian-busco-painter) scripts.
+This profile also has its own table module, with differences from DToL:
-- Table 3 adds assigned Merian elements and, for dual chromosome-level haplotypes, reports haplotype 1 only.
+- Table 3 adds assigned Merian elements.
 - Table 5 includes the extra Psyche software rows.
-- Figures include a merian plot of chromosomes, generated via the [merian-busco-painter](https://github.com/Karenvn/merian-busco-painter) scripts.

 `asg` is the profile name for Aquatic Symbiosis Genomics genome notes.
 It currently provides:
 - ASG figure numbering, including dedicated numbers for metagenome figures.